 - Systems, information, and other areas are protected by this recipe;

 - Assigning levels of access to individuals or groups of individuals; and

 - The correct levels of protection and access for sensitive data, systems, information, and locations.

-To read more about the benefits of IAM, you can check out my article on The importance of IAM.
+To read more about the benefits of IAM, you can check out my article on Its importance of IAM.

 How Can You Implement IAM in the Google Cloud Platform?

-Not implementing IAM in your GCP account can expose you to many security threats and vulnerabilities.
+Not implementing IAM in your Google Cloud Platform account can expose you to many security threats and vulnerabilities.
 Below is a list of steps you can take to implement this and secure your cloud infrastructure.